Source code for ae.core

 your log files with the help of the :class:`_PrintingReplicator` class.

-head-less server applications like web servers are mostly not allowed to use the standard output streams. for some these
+headless server applications like web servers are mostly not allowed to use the standard output streams. for some

 python your_application.py >log_std_out.log 2>log_std_err.log

-but because most web servers doesn't allow you to use this redirection, you can alternatively specify the
+but because most web servers don't allow you to use this redirection, you can alternatively specify the

 :paramref:`~AppBase.suppress_stdout` parameter as ``True`` in the instantiation of an :class:`AppBase` instance.

-additionally you can call the :meth:`~AppBase.init_logging` method to activate a log file. after that all print-outs of
+additionally, you can call the :meth:`~AppBase.init_logging` method to activate a log file. after that, all

 using this module ensures that any crashes or freezes happening in your application will be fully logged. apart from the